CongducPham/PEPR_AgriFutur/Gateway/sensor-backup/README.md

 Remove the USB stick, plug it to the new gateway, connect with SSH and run:

 	> /home/pi/scripts/restore_everything.sh fromusbdrive

 Caution: this last step may be impaired by the periodic backup procedure (see above).
 To avoid data being overwritten on the USB stick, don't try the procedure at 3AM, 9AM, 3PM or 9PM, and/or keep a local copy of the USB contents.

 Enjoy!
 C. Pham
 Coordinator of PRIMA Intel-IrriS
+Scientific Leader for the PEPR AgriFutur Sensing Platform

 G. Gaillard
 Postdoc at UPPA